GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 tutorial](https://saw.galois.com/tutorial.html).
 Head over to the `saw-script/doc/tutorial/code` directory to find the file.

-Our aim is to prove functional equivalence of two implementatinos fo `ffs` (there are more implementations in that file).
-The function is should return the index of the first non-zero bit of it's input and can be implemented in the follwoing two ways.
+Our aim is to prove functional equivalence of two implementations of `ffs` (there are more implementations in that file).
+The function should return the index of the first non-zero bit of its input and can be implemented in the following two ways.

 ```C
 uint32_t ffs_ref(uint32_t word) {